Team

 International Relations and the History of Art and Architecture.
 Emily is interested

-in global security from a cultural, aesthetic, and human rights perspective.
+in global security from a cultural, aesthetic, and human rights perspective with an emphasis on the Middle East.
+She is currently pursuing an M.Phil. at Oxford University.

 Michael and David Udris are the filmmakers for InfoTechWarPeace.
 Through